SkylineCommunications/SLC-SC-Example_ScriptedConnectors/AdvancedExercise.md

     config = {
         "decimals": {
             # Fill in the decimal precision
-            "cpuUtilization": ,
+            "Cpuutilization": 0,
-            "Temperature":
+            "Temperature": 0
         },
         "units": {
-            # Fill in the units
+            # Fill in the units precision
-            "cpuUtilization": "",
+            "Cpuutilization": "",
             "Temperature": "",
-            "memoryUsage": "",
+            "Memoryusage": "",
             "Fans": [
                 {
                     "Speed": ""